 Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

-• Reset the Xfinity modem/router.
+• Reset the Xfinity modem/router if needed after other steps.

 What Does the Orange Light on an Xfinity Router Mean?